3.2 Opening, Closing and Backing Up the Origin Project File

 - Browse the Unsaved Files list for your unsaved file.

 - The maximum size for unsaved files is controlled by LabTalk System Variable @USM.
 By default, @USM is set to 20MB; unsaved files larger than 20MB will not be autosaved.
-However, see the note under Controlling Autosave Settings.
+Rather than increase the maximum size of unsaved files, users are encouraged to save new project content to a named file, without delay.

 - There can be only one file named UNTITLED.
 If you want to save the contents of UNTITLED, you should open the file and save it with a meaningful name.
 While any subsequent changes to UNTITLED will be autosaved, UNTITLED will be overwritten if you start another unnamed project and fail to save on close or exit.